Daisy Quokka: World's Scariest Animal

-Daisy Quokka: World's Scariest Animal is a 2020 Australian 3D computer-animated comedy film directed by Ricard Cussó and written by Ryan Greaves.
-Financed by Screen Queensland and Screen Australia, it is the third and final film in Like a Photon Creative's The Tales from Sanctuary City franchise.
+Daisy Quokka: World's Scariest Animal is a 2020 Australian animated comedy film directed by Ricard Cussó and written by Ryan Greaves.
+Financed by Screen Queensland and Screen Australia, it is the third film in Like a Photon Creative's The Tales from Sanctuary City franchise.
 The plot concerns the unbearably adorable but optimistic quokka named Daisy who has the impossible dream of winning the city's World's Scariest Animal competition.
-The film opened with a limited release in Australia in January 2021 due to the impact of the COVID-19 pandemic on cinemas and October 29, 2021 in the United States.
+The film opened with a limited release in Australia on 4 February 2021 due to the impact of the COVID-19 pandemic on cinemas and on October 29 in the United States.